Summary

 Then forget about it.

-But that’s not security; that’s wishful thinking.
+But thatโs not security; thatโs wishful thinking.

 Every SaaS platform runs on a shared responsibility model.